Jordan Williams (rugby league)

-Jordan Williams (born 4 June 1997) is an English rugby league footballer who plays as a or for Wakefield Trinity in the Super League.
+Jordan Williams (born 4 June 1997) is an English rugby league footballer who plays as a or for Batley Bulldogs in the RFL Championship, on loan from Wakefield Trinity in the Super League.

 He has previously played for the London Skolars in the RFL League 1.

 Background

 Williams was born in Stevenage, Hertfordshire and grew up in the North Hertfordshire market town of Hitchin.

 Career

 Early career

 Williams played rugby union as a youth for an amateur rugby union club in Hitchin before transitioning over to rugby league with the North Herts Crusaders.
 Following this he went on to play for the North London representative team in the London Origin rugby league series.
 From there he was scouted by the London Broncos and progressed through the London Broncos Academy system from 2015 - 2017.

 London Skolars

 Williams joined the London Skolars in 2017 ahead of the 2017 League 1 season.
 He spent three seasons at the New River Stadium, featuring prominently, playing 38 times and scoring 12 tries.